olhanotolga/buybyebuy/README.md

 2. Move away from the discontinued CRA.
 I decided to go with Webpack because that's what I used in my latest job.
 Took me some time to set it up because of different requirements, e.g. using an SVG as a mask for images.

+3. Store resized images on S3 to avoid cases when they disappear from Unsplash.

 ### Old (2021)